- One blogger says she’d pay off debt, save for retirement, take a vacation and remodel a home.

 I chop up the $322,923 into a series of down payments for multi-unit houses.
-(Multi-unit houses are the best rental properties because your overhead is lower … you only have to replace one roof, maintain one yard, pay one insurance policy.)
+(Multi-unit houses are great rental properties because your overhead is lower … you only have to replace one roof, maintain one yard, pay one insurance policy.)

 Each multi-unit property I want to buy costs $300,000.
 I plunk down a 20 percent down payment on each — that’s $60,000 per house.
 At that rate, I can afford 5.3 houses (let’s call it 5 houses, after closing costs).